mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_server_api_version_to_string.rst

 Returns
 -------

-Returns the string representation of ``version``.
+Returns the string representation of ``version`` or NULL.
 The returned string should not be freed.